TheLastBilly/libdirecpp/README.md

 ### Compiling examples

-Just go to the folder where the exmaple's `CMakeLists.txt` file is located, and type the following commands to compile it:
+Just go to the folder where the exmaple is located, and type the following command to compile it:

 ```
-mkdir build
-cd build
-cmake ..
+g++ -ldirecpp main.cpp -o [name of the example]
 ```

-Then, while inside that same directory, type `bin/[name of the example]` to run it.
+Then, while inside that same directory, type `./[name of the example]` to run it.

 ## Resources
 * [KISS (TNC)](https://en.wikipedia.org/wiki/KISS_(TNC))